-Alongside the above benefits, cyber security can also help companies manage security breaches’ operational and financial repercussions.
+Cyber security can also help companies manage security breaches’ operational and financial repercussions alongside the above benefits.
 According to an IBM report, a data breach’s average cost stood at $3.92 million in 2019.

 Top cyber attack tactics

 Malicious actors are continually looking for new vulnerabilities to exploit, making cyber security awareness a top priority for every organization.
 Each attack method comes with its own set of repercussions and mitigation strategies, which is why a one-size-fits-all approach is often discouraged.

 Instead, organizations must build a knowledgeable team of security analysts and third-party IT experts who can adapt to emergent threats and take decisive action when it matters most.
 According to Cisco, the most common types of cyber attacks targeting businesses include:

 - Malware: Hackers use all sorts of malicious software to take control over key network components, steal important data, and hold companies hostage.
 By delivering spyware, ransomware, viruses, and worms to critical workstations or management consoles, hostile actors can establish a foothold within private networks.
 Having persistent access allows hackers to expand their malware distribution capabilities and avoid detection while siphoning off sensitive information to sell on the dark web.

 - Zero-day exploits: Companies rely on a patchwork of software and applications that require near-constant monitoring and updating to remain secure.
 Technology companies are quick to release a security patch for newly discovered vulnerabilities.
 However, organizations that do not immediately deploy these updates can face heightened risk, as many vulnerabilities are disclosed publicly.
 Vulnerability testing and patch management are essential to any cyber security program for confirming patch updates.